(Article last updated: July 28, 2014)

 There are various other things to do in Innoventions East that let you explore weather, the environment and several other things.

-Innoventions West has The Great Piggy Bank Adventure which is a fun exercise in learning about money and a Segway section where people taking Segway tours begin.
+Innoventions West has The Great Piggy Bank Adventure which is a fun exercise in learning about money and THINK, which is sponsored by IBM and asks you to “think” about the world a little differently.
 Nearby, there is also Club Cool which lets you sample soft drinks from around the world.

 Outside of Innoventions, there are lots of other geeky attractions.

 - Soarin’ – the most popular Epcot attraction that everybody should ride.
 The mechanics of it are really interesting.
 If you watch the “Levers and Pulleys” DVD from the Science of Imagineering DVD series mentioned above, you’ll learn that the design was first created using an Erector set.

 - Turtle Talk with Crush – this show is located inside The Seas building and uses the same interactive animation technology that I mentioned earlier is used at Monsters, Inc. Laugh Floor at Magic Kingdom